-What Reparations were Issued?
+What reparations were issued?

 On March 24, 2017, Trial Chamber II issued an order awarding individual and collective reparations to the victims of crimes committed by Katanga.
 The judges awarded 297 victims symbolic compensation of US$250 per victim as well as collective reparations in the form of support for housing, support for income‑generating activities, education aid, and psychological support.
 The chamber considered Katanga’s indigence and invited the Trust Fund for Victims to consider using its resources for the reparations and to present an implementation plan by June 27, 2017.
-The Trust Fund for Victim submitted it’s draft implementation plan to the Trial Chamber on July 25, 2017.
+The Trust Fund for Victims submitted it’s draft implementation plan to the trial chamber on July 25, 2017.

 The ICC bears the cost of the defense of Germain Katanga and Mathieu Ngudjolo Chui, in accordance with its legal assistance scheme.
 The defendants were provisionally judged to be indigent by the Registrar of the court, pending verification of the information contained in their respective applications.